Gasoline plume shutters iconic Walla Walla hotel at peak wine season

 The leak expanded to the post office next door, but Walla Walla’s water supply remains clean, said Brenden Koch, a city spokesperson.
 According to the city on Tuesday, the Chevron station owner “has been cooperative and has provided access to investigators.”
 The owner didn’t immediately return requests for comment.

-The hotel is likely to be open for wine events during the season such as the Walla Walla Fall Release Weekend in the first week of November, and the Holiday Barrel Tasting Weekend in December, which draw tourists to the region.
+The hotel is likely to be open for wine events such as the Walla Walla Fall Release Weekend the first week of November and the Holiday Barrel Tasting Weekend in December, which draw tourists to the region.

 “It’s a major landmark that’s experiencing a minor disruption,” Glaeser said of the Marcus Whitman.
 “The entire Walla Walla valley is open and lovely and the wine is great.”